Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Abstract

 \section{Abstract}

-The causal capabilities of large language models (LLMs) is a matter of significant debate, with critical implications for the use of LLMs in societally impactful domains such as medicine, science, law, and policy.
-We further our understanding of LLMs and their causal implications, considering the distinctions between different types of causal reasoning tasks, as well as the entangled threats of construct and measurement validity.
-We find that LLM-based methods establish new state-of-the-art accuracy on multiple causal benchmarks.
-Algorithms based on GPT-3.5 and 4 outperform existing algorithms on a pairwise causal discovery task (97\%, 13 points gain), counterfactual reasoning task (92\%, 20 points gain) and actual causality (86\% accuracy in determining necessary and sufficient causes in vignettes).
-At the same time, LLMs exhibit unpredictable failure modes and we provide some techniques to interpret their robustness.
+The causal capabilities of large language models (LLMs) are a matter of significant debate, with critical implications for the use of LLMs in societally impactful domains such as medicine, science, law, and policy.
+We conduct a ``behavorial'' study of LLMs to benchmark their capability in generating causal arguments.
+Across a wide range of tasks, we find that LLMs can generate text corresponding to correct causal arguments with high probability, surpassing the best-performing existing methods.
+Algorithms based on GPT-3.5 and 4 outperform existing algorithms on a pairwise causal discovery task (97\%, 13 points gain), counterfactual reasoning task (92\%, 20 points gain) and event causality (86\% accuracy in determining necessary and sufficient causes in vignettes).
+We perform robustness checks across tasks and show that the capabilities cannot be explained by dataset memorization alone, especially since LLMs generalize to novel datasets that were created after the training cutoff date.

-Crucially, LLMs perform these causal tasks while relying on sources of knowledge and methods distinct from and complementary to non-LLM based approaches.
-Specifically, LLMs bring capabilities so far understood to be restricted to humans, such as using collected knowledge to generate causal graphs or identifying background causal context from natural language.
-We envision LLMs to be used alongside existing causal methods, as a proxy for human domain knowledge and to reduce human effort in setting up a causal analysis, one of the biggest impediments to the widespread adoption of causal methods.
-We also see existing causal methods as promising tools for LLMs to formalize, validate, and communicate their reasoning, especially in high-stakes scenarios.
+That said, LLMs exhibit unpredictable failure modes and we discuss the kinds of errors that may be improved and what are the fundamental limits of LLM-based answers.
+Overall, by operating on the text metadata, LLMs bring capabilities so far understood to be restricted to humans, such as using collected knowledge to generate causal graphs or identifying background causal context from natural language.
+As a result, LLMs may be used by human domain experts to save effort in setting up a causal analysis, one of the biggest impediments to the widespread adoption of causal methods.
+Given that LLMs ignore the actual data, our results also point to a fruitful research direction of developing algorithms that combine LLMs with existing causal techniques.
+Code and datasets are available at \url{https://github.com/py-why/pywhy-llm}.

-Our experiments do {\em not} imply that complex causal reasoning has spontaneously emerged in LLMs.
-However, in capturing common sense and domain knowledge about causal mechanisms and supporting translation between natural language and formal methods, LLMs open new frontiers for advancing the research, practice, and adoption of causality.